-What if that website is taking too long to open!
+What if that website needs to be shorter to open?
 What would you do?
-Wait…!
+Wait?
 No way.

-And here is how Dwell time of the first website gets destroyed.
-Results!
+And here is how the Dwell time of the first website gets destroyed.
+Results?
 Ranking down.

-There are lots of sites that have excellent content but actually a bad design.
+There are lots of sites that have excellent content but a bad design.

 Just like you have done your On-Page SEO, you also need to do Off-Page SEO to make your domain authority in the eyes of search engines.

-In other words, I can say we need to make our website trustworthy for search engines.
+In other words, we need to make our website trustworthy for search engines.

 And it will happen when other famous sites tell the search engine that our site has the best content about our topic.